Forceh91/trm-ix/README.md

 # Tomb Raider Marathon Bundle

 TRM bundle for NodeCG with built in Tiltify.
-This bundle was used during TRM VIII.
+This bundle was used during TRM IX.

 Marathon colour is: #ffa301 / #fe5100